Table of contents

 The Bottom Line

 Spruce delivers a HIPAA-compliant messaging and communication platform with secure patient engagement and team collaboration features.
-However, its in-app onboarding and email-only customer support are less personalized than some competitors, which can lead to delays.
+If you’re looking for hands-on onboarding and great customer support, try Blaze.

-Paubox is a HIPAA-compliant email solution built for healthcare providers needing secure patient communication.
-It enables providers to send encrypted, personalized emails directly to patients’ inboxes without special portals or passwords.
+What it is: Paubox is a HIPAA-compliant email solution that enables providers to send encrypted, personalized emails directly to patients’ inboxes without portals or passwords.

 Features